This month’s report is quite simple: twenty-two images in total were sent in by two section members.

 Steve Norrie, observing from Fife, also imaged the Horsehead nebula in Orion, on two occasions:

-Steve also made two images of IC443, the Jellyfish emission nebula in the constellation of Gemini.
+Steve also made two images of IC443, the Jellyfish supernova remnant in the constellation of Gemini.

 Steve’s next two images are also emission nebulae; IC 410, the Tadpoles nebula in Auriga, and NGC 2244, the Rosette nebula in Monoceros.